 OCD is not curable, but various treatment options are available to help those with the disorder.
-Different therapeutic approaches and medications can be effective in managing symptoms and helping people with OCD experience happy, satisfying lives.
+While OCD is typically considered to be a chronic condition, different therapeutic approaches (most commonly exposure and response prevention) and medications can be effective in managing symptoms and helping people with OCD experience happy, satisfying lives.

 What Is OCD?